Children and Eye Health

 In the United States, more than 12.1 million school-age children have some form of vision problem, but as few as 14% of children receive an eye exam before entering first grade.*

-In addition, many, if not most, schools have no regular screening program in place and even when mandated by law, screenings are often not done.
-Poor eyesight can have a significant adverse affect on a child’s educational and social performance.
+Also, many, if not most, schools have no regular screening program in place, and even when mandated by law, screenings are often not done.
+Poor eyesight can have a significant adverse effect on a child’s educational and social performance.